movim/movim_ynh/README.md

 Movim is a decentralized social network, written in PHP and HTML5 and based on the XMPP standard protocol : https://movim.eu .

-Warning: BETA.
+Warning: BETA. *Next release should be 1.0RC*

-You need a valid SSL certificate to use Movim, auto-signed is not allowed.
+You need a "valid" (example: StartSSL) certificate to use Movim, auto-signed is not allowed.

 Current Movim version : 0.9 git2015-09-22

 **Changelog**

-0.9b 2015-0
+0.9b 2015-09-24
 - Update to upstream Movim 0.9 git2015-09-22.
 - Add notes in README about public pods & whitelisting.
 - script/install now check if path is empty.